falkr/designscience/pages/preparation.md

 ---
 type: figure
 source: figures/design-cycle.png
 caption: "The design cycle.
-Adapted from [@Wieringa:2014]."
+Adapted from (Wieringa 2014)."
 ---

 The process is iterative, starting with the problem investigation.